-The simple auto invest options simply covers the investment loans, expected returns, loan terms and other essential information.
+The simple auto-invest options simply cover the investment loans, expected returns, loan terms, and other essential information.
 This is a nice and clean way to keep the investments automated, while investing on your own terms.

 However, if you seek to maximize the customization, you can do so by expanding the options.
 By expanding the options you will keep the same essential and basic information.
 However, you gain a lot of customizable options within each loan category.

-The picture above show the additional options you gain with the extra customization to your auto invest.
+The picture above shows the additional options you gain with the extra customization to your auto-invest.

-The customization allow you as an investor to make sure that you invest in only what you want.
+The customization allows you as an investor to make sure that you invest in only what you want.
 This means that you can adjust your own risks.
-Investing in loans with unsecured debt is not as safe as going with loans which has secured loans.
+Investing in loans with unsecured debt is not as safe as going with loans which have secured loans.
 Thereby, enabling you to increase your level of investment safety.